Table Of Content

 Check out the slideshow below for a quick visual recap of how to find the right URL of a picture to submit on the Google Images Content Removal tool, and how to submit a content removal request for the image URL of a deleted picture.

-If the picture(s) you want removed from Google are unlawful, you may be able to get it off Google using the legal remedies below.
+If the picture(s) you want removed from Google are unlawful, you may be able to get it off Google using one of the legal remedies below.

-If a picture that you want to get off the internet falls into one the above categories, click here to submit a legal removal request to have the photo deleted off of Google.
+If a picture that you want to get off the internet falls into one the above categories, click here to submit a legal removal request to have the photo deleted off of Google Images and Google Search.

 Images with sensitive financial, medical, or national ID info